4 Costly Startup Mistakes to Avoid in Your First Year

-As you can imagine, there are many mistakes you can make when setting up and running a new business.
-However, by steering clear of these common pitfalls, you can significantly increase your chances of success.
+As you can imagine, there are many mistakes you can make when setting up and running a new startup.
 With 20% of small businesses failing in their first year, your determination to avoid these pitfalls can help you move forward and be more successful than some of your peers.

 To avoid being one of the 20% of failures in the first year or even 60% in the first three years, it’s crucial to steer clear of these major mistakes.
 By doing so, you can take control of your business journey and empower yourself to succeed.